 Our land is a taonga – an irreplaceable treasure and a source of life and wellness for our country.
 Our economy depends on it.
 Our history and culture are tied to it.
 However our productive land is at risk.

 The Government is proposing a National Policy Statement for Highly Productive Land to improve the way highly productive land is managed under the Resource Management Act 1991.

 The purpose is to:

 - recognise the full range of values and benefits associated with its use for primary production

 - maintain its availability for primary production for future generations

 - protect it from inappropriate subdivision, use and development.

-The Ministry for Primary Industries and the Ministry for the Environment have developed the proposal together.
+The Ministry for Primary Industries and the Ministry for the Environment developed the proposal together.

-See the discussion document and make a submission on the Ministry for Primary Industries website.
+See the discussion document on the Ministry for Primary Industries website.